tsuyoshiohashi/End_Device_GPS_tracker/README.md

 This implementation is for personal experiments.

 GPS data is sent with cayenne-lpp foramat.
-You can select Cayenne LPP format on TTN console payload formats.

-License:The source files in this repository are made available under the EclipsePublic License v1.0, except for the aes implementation, that has been copied from the lmic_pi https://github.com/ernstdevreede/lmic_pi, cayenne_lpp copied from the cayenne_lpp https://github.com/aabadie/cayenne-lpp
+License:The source files in this repository are made available under the EclipsePublic License v1.0, except for the aes implementation, that has been copied from the lmic_pi https://github.com/ernstdevreede/lmic_pi, cayenne_lpp has been copied from the cayenne_lpp https://github.com/aabadie/cayenne-lpp

 This repositry is forked from simgle_chan_pkt_fwd, https://github.com/tftelkamp/single_chan_pkt_fwd .
 ====================================================